-- FINISH CASSEROLE AND BAKE: Pour egg-vegetable mixture into prepared pan.
+- FINISH CASSEROLE AND BAKE: Pour egg-vegetable mixture into prepared baking dish.
 If desired, sprinkle a little extra cheese on top.
-Place in oven and bake 17-19 minutes (for 7 x 11 pan) or just until center no longer jiggles.
+Place in oven and bake 17-19 minutes (for 7 x 11 pan/28×18 cm)) or just until center no longer jiggles.
 An instant read thermometer will be at 160F when cooked.
-If using a smaller pan e.g. 8 x 8, bake about 1-2 minutes longer.
+If using a smaller pan, bake about 1-2 minutes longer.
 Let cool 5 minutes before cutting.
 Cut into 6 squares and serve.
 Note 2 to make ahead or freeze.

-- To make egg muffins (instead of casserole): The ideal baking container is silicone muffin cups, sprayed lightly as the egg muffins will pop right out.
+- To make egg muffins (instead of casserole): The ideal baking container is silicone muffin cups (6 cups), sprayed lightly as the egg muffins will pop right out.
 If you don’t have those, use a non stick muffin pan, sprayed with oil.
-Instead of pouring the egg-vegetable mixture into a pan, divide it among the 6 muffin cups, filling no more than 3/4 full.
+Divide egg-vegetable mixture divide among the 6 muffin cups, filling no more than 3/4 full.
 Add a tsp extra cheese if desired on top of each cup.
 Bake 15-18 minutes or until set.
 Baking time will depend on the size of the muffin cups.

 - Make Ahead:

-- To bake next day: Make casserole.
+- For an overnight breakfast casserole: Make casserole.
 Cover tightly and place in fridge.
 Bake the next day.
 If cold from, fridge, casserole will need an extra few minutes to bake.

 - To freeze, Cut casserole into squares and place them on flat pan in a single layer.
 Put in freezer to flash freeze for about 40 minutes.
-Transfer squares to a ziploc bag or sealed container to freeze for up to 2 months.
-To reheat, wrap individual square or muffin in paper towel and heat for 45 seconds.
+Transfer squares to a ziploc bag or airtight container to freeze for up to 2 months.
+To reheat, wrap individual square or muffin in paper towel and heat for 45 seconds in the microwave.
 Check, then add more time as needed in 10 second intervals.
 Once you know what works for you, memorize it for next time!